aherstek/geom99exam/README.md

 ## GeoServer - https://geoserver.org/
 :moneybag: Free to download, open source - can pay for extensions

+* Can be configured to talk to PostgreSQL/PostGIS to retrieve data and push it to OpenLayers map upon request / when queried.
+* Acts as middle tier to retrieve spatial data (from database) and display it for the user (client side)

 ## GCP - https://cloud.google.com/?hl=en
 :moneybag: Not free - cost breakdown to follow below